Temporomandibular disorders

 In this article:

-Pain-related TMDs may be subdivided into different categories2:
+Pain-related TMDs can be subdivided into several categories:1

-TMJ disorders - eg, disc displacement (often due to an abnormal relationship or misalignment of the articular disc of the TMJ relative to the condyle), or arthralgia, which may be caused by localised degeneration of the TMJ.
+TMJ disorders: include disc displacement (commonly resulting from an abnormal relationship or misalignment of the articular disc of the TMJ relative to the condyle) or arthralgia, which may result from localised degeneration of the TMJ.

 Headache: typically localised to the temporal region.

-TMDs may be also classified according to the duration of symptoms.
-Acute TMD pain: often of short duration, self-limiting, and may be related to prolonged jaw opening (such as following dental treatment or trauma).
-Chronic TMD pain is defined as pain lasting for more than three months2.
+TMDs may also be classified based on the duration of symptoms.
+Acute TMD pain is typically of short duration, self-limiting, and often associated with prolonged jaw opening, such as following dental treatment or trauma.
+Chronic TMD pain, on the other hand, is defined as pain persisting for more than three months.1

 Continue reading below

-There may be an association with other chronic pain conditions - eg, chronic fatigue syndrome, fibromyalgia, migraine, irritable bowel syndrome, and widespread chronic pain.
+There may be an association between TMDs and other chronic pain conditions including chronic fatigue syndrome, fibromyalgia, migraine, irritable bowel syndrome, and widespread chronic pain.

 Factors affecting muscles and joint function - myofascial pain and dysfunction

 This type of TMJ problem is most common.
-Often it is difficult to determine a single cause but contributing factors may be:
+While it is often difficult to identify a single cause, contributing factors may include:

 Chronic pain syndromes or increased pain sensitivity.